The abandoned railway line is now rife with Mist, and the dwelling place of many fell beasts.”

 Great Central Passage

 This is the first room where you will find Mimics disguised as treasure chests.
 These Mimics are not too difficult to defeat, so don’t be hesitant to try to open chests on account of them potentially being a Mimic.
 Your party could use the experience points anyways so attempt to open each of the treasure chests you come across.
 That being said, you can tell the difference between a real and a fake treasure chest according to whether or not the chest has a blue glow around it.
-The blue glowing light indicates that it is a Mimic.
+The blue glowing light indicates that it is a Mimic in disguise.

 There is a Battery Mimic on the east wall which needs to be destroyed after you kill the “treasure chest” Mimic.
 Continue southward and into the next area.
 There is a treasure chest at the end of this pathway that has a chance of containing an Oaken Pole.